Ationet/ationetdocs/AN-MercadoPago_Transaction_Protocol-Spec.md

 	}

 Response Body:

 If the HTTP response code is different than 200, then the following structure is return

 	{“ResponseCode”:”StringValue”,”ResponseMessage”:”StringValue”,”ResponseError”:"StringValue"}

-Note: If a transaction is confirmed by Fusion as PAY, and then the payment is removed, Fusion will send the transaction again using the command "C".
+**Note**: *If a transaction is confirmed by Fusion as PAY, and then the payment is removed, Fusion will send the transaction again using the command "C".
+*

 ## Objects references
 ### Order object